This Is How Many Bitcoins Are Left To Mine

 Taking into account variables like halving, block rewards, and supplementary hashing power, the last block is expected to be mined in 2140.
 The primary reason why the last Bitcoin will be mined in the next century is due to the fixed block reward every 10 minutes.
 The number of Bitcoins created every 10 minutes will reduce by 50% on each havening which occurs every 4 years.

-What Will Happen When The Last Bitcoin Is Mined?
+Expect This To Happen When The Last Bitcoin Is Mined

 A Bitcoin miner currently receives a block reward incentive for processing and validating transactions on the blockchain network.
 This reward helps to pay for the miner's equipment and energy consumption.
-Once the last Bitcoin block is mined in the year 2140, miners will be paid transaction fees for their services to process and validate BTC transactions.
+Once the last Bitcoin block is mined in the year 2140, miners will be paid transaction fees for their services.

 At the current price of Bitcoin, the worth of transaction fees are a few hundred dollars per block.
 However, should the adoption of users and the price valuation of Bitcoin continue to rise, the transaction fees per block will also increase and provide a financial incentive for individuals to participate in the security of the Bitcoin network by validating transactions.
 However, there is a possibility that developers may vote on a change to the Bitcoin network protocol between now and then.